j-white/nyx/README.md

 Running

-    $ mvn compile
+    $ mvn install

-will compiler the source, run the unit tests and generate a super JAR (containing all of the required dependencies).
+will compile the source, run the unit tests and generate a super JAR (containing all of the required dependencies).

 ## Using Nyx